Students Participate in ESPN Radio Think-a-Thon

 "The presentations from the students were thorough," said Kevin Plumb, ESPN's Vice President of Audio Technology.
 "I was impressed by the research they did on the current ESPN Audio offerings and how they tied that into their presentations."

-After a couple of days of deliberations in Bristol, Connecticut, the executives decided to choose not one, but two winning teams: Sports Marketing & Media and Web Design & Development students Nathan Dixon and Alex Shaffer; and Team Misc. (pictured above), made up of Entertainment Business students Karon Cooper, Blake Indof, Fernand Milord, and Jonathan SImpson.
+After a couple of days of deliberations in Bristol, Connecticut, the executives decided to choose not one, but two winning teams: Sports Marketing & Media and Web Design & Development (now called Web Development) students Nathan Dixon and Alex Shaffer; and Team Misc. (pictured above), made up of Entertainment Business students Karon Cooper, Blake Indof, Fernand Milord, and Jonathan SImpson.

 "These two presentations contained the most concepts that bridged a balance between what ESPN Audio is doing today and future audio features that are just seeing the light of day in public media," says Kevin.